 \subsection{Caveat to the Catalog}

 \apjsa{ The effect of applying $\mathtt{NN\_dist>30''}$ to VLASS2 is clearly reflected in the projected linear size, that is, the majority of our RGs are compact ($\tnr{l}{s}\leq20$~kpc), which means our UNIONS-VLASS RGs have the tendency to be young and evolving populations.
-This also leads to a potential bias of our HzRG populations.
-As they are often selected by the USS feature in previous studies, there are only a few of them showing USS at $z>2$ amongst $15,906$ UNIONS-VLASS-FIRST sources with valid $\tnrd{\alpha}{VLASS}{FIRST}$.
-This global trend of being compact for our RGs is more a result of the limited search radius of $1.8''$, As shown in Figure~\ref{fig: nn_sep}, in $\mathtt{NN\_dist<30''}$, there is no concentration of radio sources with small offsets ($\leq1''$) from their optical counterparts.
-To maintain the current cleanliness of UNIONS-VLASS catalog, even if $\mathtt{NN\_dist<30''}$ is not adopted, we do not expect a significant increase in the number counts of bright and extended radio sources.
+Therefore, for HzRGs that are often selected by the USS feature in previous studies, there are only a few of them showing USS at $z>2$ amongst $15,906$ UNIONS-VLASS-FIRST sources with valid $\tnrd{\alpha}{VLASS}{FIRST}$.
+In addition to the $\mathtt{NN\_dist}$ cut, this global trend of being compact for our RGs is more a result of the limited search radius of $1.5''$, as shown in Figure~\ref{fig: nn_sep} and discussed in \S\,\ref{sec: nn_dist cut}.
+To maintain the current cleanliness of the UNIONS-VLASS catalog, if $\mathtt{NN\_dist\leq30''}$ is not adopted, the inclusion of bright and extended radio sources in the UNIONS-VLASS leads to an increase of 20,000 in the sample size, which is about 1/3 of the total number of sources with $\mathtt{NN\_dist\leq30''}$ in VLASS2.
 We, thereby, remind the readers to be cautious about the intrinsic and unresolved bias arising from the design of this work.
 Nonetheless, the vast size of this catalog still ensures statistical studies of radio AGNs across various evolution stages, offering valuable insights into the connections between radio AGNs and their host galaxies. }